 Truth be told, we do not smell appetizing to fish.
 We are very foreign to them.
-Likewise, a lot of the things we come in contact with daily can end up on our lures can negatively affect its fish catching capabilities.
-The first reason for using fish probably the most important one also is because it can mask negative smells and tastes.
+Likewise, a lot of the things we come in contact with daily can end up on our lures can negatively affect their fish-catching capabilities.
+The first reason for using scents is probably the most important one.
+It is because they can mask negative smells and tastes.
 Negative scents and tastes on your lures are really the mitigating factors that can turn fish on or off almost instantly.

 Make Fish Hold Onto Baits Longer